verticalsoftware/vertical-spectreconsolelogger/docs/formatting-profiles.md

 ## Overview

 Formatting profiles control precisely how events are rendered _for a specific_ log level.
-This means that events can appear totally different depending on their severity.
+This means that events can appear differently depending on their severity.
 Formatting profiles are configured within logging setup using delegates.
 Out-of-box, calling `AddSpectreConsole()` will configure default formatting profiles using a basic set of styles and formatting.
 Any changes made to the profile overwrite the default configuration.

 Profiles are configured by setting properties or using extension methods on the `FormattingProfile` type.
 Configuration settings and customization can be applied to a single profile using `ConfigureProfile`, or to multiple profiles using `ConfigureProfiles`.